Gas information sheet 58: Type A appliance service – the quality and adequacy of air supply

-If smoke is being drawn away from the diverter opening or combustion air intake and into the room then the fans are drawing air from the flue in an attempt to equalise the room’s pressure.
+If smoke is being drawn away from the diverter opening or combustion air intake and into the room then the fans are drawing air from the flue (to equalise the room’s pressure).
 This is referred to as ‘negative pressure’.
 If negative pressure is present, then the installation does not meet the requirement of clause 6.3.1 and is non-compliant.
 Additional ventilation needs to be installed.

-To establish how much extra ventilation is required, open the nearest window in small increments while continuing the smoke test.
-When the smoke stops being drawn away from the appliance you have eliminated the negative pressure.
+To determine how much extra ventilation is required, open the nearest window in small increments while continuing the smoke test.
+The negative pressure is eliminated when the smoke stops being drawn away from the appliance.

-If you intend to leave the appliance operating, additional ventilation must be installed, but it is highly recommended that you also conduct a visual inspection of the appliance and a carbon monoxide (CO) test.
-This is because the flue system or the appliance may be defective and it may be more cost efficient to replace the old open-flue appliance with a new room-sealed one.
+If you intend to leave the appliance operating, additional ventilation must be installed.
+It is highly recommended that you also conduct a visual inspection of the appliance and a carbon monoxide (CO) spillage test, as the flue system or appliance may be defective.

 3. The adverse effect of air movement systems

-Clause 6.3.1, Adverse Effect of Air Movement Systems, says gas appliances should be installed in an area where a fan, ventilation system, air blower or air distribution system will not prevent the appliance getting the air it needs for combustion and draught diverter dilution (or otherwise harmfully affect the appliance’s operation).
+Clause 6.3.1 Adverse Effect of Air Movement Systems, explains gas appliances shall not be installed in an area where a fan, ventilation system, air blower, or air distribution system, under any circumstances prevents the appliance getting the air it needs for combustion and draught diverter dilution (or otherwise harmfully affect the appliance’s operation).
 This may be difficult in modern buildings, which are more air tight than older buildings and allow much less ventilation.
-As a result, it may be necessary to install additional permanent ventilation (other than already required by Clauses 6.4.4 or 6.4.5).
-See Paragraph R2, Appendix R, to determine if additional ventilation is required.
+As a result, it may be necessary to install additional permanent ventilation (other than already required by clauses 6.4.4 or 6.4.5).
+See Paragraph R3 within Appendix R, to determine if additional ventilation is required.

 When carrying out a new installation or checking the safety of an old one, you must complete the following steps:

-- Ensure the air quality supplying the gas appliance.
+- Ensure the air quality supplying the gas appliance is acceptable.

-- Ensure the room is of sufficient size or additional ventilation has been installed (and if it is not, then ventilation needs to be installed).
+- Ensure the room is of sufficient size (if not, additional ventilation needs to be installed).

 - Check that extraction fans are not creating negative pressure at the appliance flue.

-Once the installation is assessed and you have established there is adequate ventilation, no negative pressure, and the air quality is suitable, you can commence an inspection of the appliance and flue.
+Once the installation is assessed and you have established there is adequate ventilation, no negative pressure, and the air quality is acceptable, you can commence an inspection of the appliance and flue.

 Once that is complete, you are ready to commence a CO spillage test.